Become an innovative researcher in the field of Chemistry under the supervision of world-wide acknowledged scientists

 Ongoing conferences: Retos actuales en investigación en Química 2018

 PhD students must pass a yearly evaluation of their activities.
 This includes general compulsory activities of doctoral studies and specific optional activities offered by the programme.
 After enrolment, you will receive a link for completion of your Student´s record of training activities and Research plan.
+All the student´s activities will be registered and certified according to an established procedure.

 Each year, students must present proof of participation in at least two training activities.
 Nonetheless, the Academic commission may issue a positive evaluation for students with only one activity if this is duly justified.